kdyck/qaframework-core/README.md

 ## Basic Usage

 Managing WebDrivers, parallel test execution and threading can be difficult.
 QCF features a DriverFactory, threadsafe WebDriver instances and parallel test execution.
-The quickest way to get start with QARepo QCF is with the maven dependency.
+The quickest way to get started with QARepo QCF is with the maven dependency.
 Right now the project is available as SNAPSHOT only.
 A stable build will be available in the coming weeks.

-If you're just curious about how to run tests, the project includes a few sample tests, see the [Running Tests](#Running TestNG Suite) section for details.
+If you're just curious about how to run tests, the project includes a few sample tests, see the [running testng suite](#running-testng-suite) section for details.
 Review the [Running TestNG Suite](#Running TestNG Suite) for details.